 - Go to the police station that drafted the report and provide the accident details such as crash date, names of those involved, intersection and RD number; or

-- Google the name of the policing agency that drafted the report, “Example: Chicago Police Department Traffic Crash Report” and follow the prompts to locate the report, which typically includes having a combination of the following information, crash date, names of those involved, intersection and RD number;
+- Google the name of the policing agency that drafted the report, “Example: Chicago Police Department Traffic Crash Report” and follow the prompts to locate the report, which typically includes having a combination of the following information: crash date, names of those involved, intersection and RD number;

 - Call the reporting agency and speak to an officer.
 Explain you are trying to get a copy of the crash report.
-Request that the officer confirm that the report exists; Whether the report is ready for viewing and how can you get a copy.
+Request that the officer confirm that the report exists, whether the report is ready for viewing, and how you can get a copy.

-Why Do I need a Copy of the Police Report
+Why do I need a copy of the police report?

 Contact Illinois Car Accident Attorneys

-Part 2: How to Order Traffic Camera Footage
+2: How to Order Traffic Camera Footage

 - Identify the type of camera footage that is trying to be obtained.